 Heat Pump Hot Water Systems

-Heat Pump Hot Water System uses industry-leading technology found in refrigeration and air conditioning units, where energy is drawn in from the ambient atmosphere and transferred into heat.
+Heat Pump Hot Water System use industry-leading technology found in refrigeration and air conditioning units, where energy is drawn in from the ambient atmosphere and transferred into heat.
 An Ozone friendly refrigerant R744 (CO2) absorbs the heat, which then flows into a compressor where it’s converted into a high-temperature gas.
-Then, it passes through a conden-ser within the water tank and the water is heated up.
-A Heat Pump System can allow you to save dramatically on your conven-tional electric storage hot water bills.
+It then passes through a condenser within the water tank and the water is heated up.
+A Heat Pump System can allow you to save dramatically on your conventional electric storage hot water bills.
 The result is a system that requires radically less electricity to heat water when compared to conventional hot water systems.
-Most heat pump system are eligible for STC Rebate.
+Most heat pump systems are eligible for an STC Rebate.

 A storage tank should hold a one day’s supply of hot water, the Heat pump storage tanks come in 160, 250, 270 and 315 litre.
 For help with selection please contact our free call number 1800 689 919 or you can simple fill in the quick quote form and we will be in touch within 1-2 hours (within business trading hours).